-Scroll to the bottom of the page to learn about the current year’s grantees.
+Scroll to the bottom of the page to learn about the program grantees.

 The County of Sonoma has established a fund to be administered by Creative Sonoma to support cultural arts activities across Sonoma County.
 Funds will be awarded for activities – ranging from regular programming to special events – that occur between November 1, 2019 – June 30, 2020.

-These funds were previously administered by the Sonoma County Administrator’s Office; the Cultural Arts Grants are a one-time allocation for the current fiscal year, 2019-2020.
+These funds were previously administered by the Sonoma County Administrator’s Office; the Cultural Arts Grants are a one-time allocation for Fiscal Year 2019-2020.
 Arts and cultural organizations may apply to both this grant and to the County’s Community Investment Fund Program grants.

 Note that this year, this grant is not based solely on advertising reimbursements, and may include support for eligible costs as identified in the budget section of the Application Help Tool (attached below).